 For further information about the law relating to futile or non-beneficial treatment visit the Adults Treatment Decisions page.

 Emergency medical treatment

 When can emergency treatment be provided, and is consent required?

-In an emergency situation, a substitute decision-maker’s consent is not required by ACT law.
+Where a person without capacity requires emergency treatment, a substitute decision-maker’s consent is not required.
 Instead, health professionals can rely on the common law and provide urgent medical treatment without consent if it is necessary and reasonable.
 However, it is good clinical practice to obtain a substitute decision-maker’s consent if possible, and time permits.

 For the common law on consent to emergency treatment visit the Capacity and consent to treatment webpage.

 Complaints and dispute resolution

 End of life decision-making can be a very challenging and emotional time for the person, their family and friends, substitute decision-makers and health professionals.
 Sometimes disputes arise about medical decision-making for the person.

 If anyone (including a health professional) is concerned about a substitute decision-maker or disagrees with the decisions being made, or a decision cannot be reached about the person’s care and treatment, the person can contact the Public Trustee and Guardian for further information and advice.
 A person can also apply to ACAT or the Supreme Court for a review or revocation of the substitute decision-maker’s appointment.

 In some circumstances a health professional must refer a matter to the Public Trustee and Guardian for a decision about medical treatment.
 This occurs where: